baskerville-hpc/FlowCron-HPC-side/README.md

 ## Utilisation of Reservation Codes

-During the processing of Unit of Work a cleanup slurm job will be created using the slurm script located in `CodeToRun/cleanup.sh`
+During the processing of a Unit of Work a cleanup slurm job will be created using the slurm script located in `CodeToRun/cleanup.sh`

 If reservation codes are to be utilised after the installation of FlowCron-HPC-side this slurm script need to be edited so that the cleanup script use the reservation code as a sbatch argument.